kbase/status/README.md

-* (resolved) System maintenance Jan 10 11am-2pm PST.
+No known problems.

-last updated 2 pm PST Jan 10
+last updated 11 am PST Jan 11

 Please visit <a href="https://kbase.us">kbase.us</a> for information on outages not impacting our web site.